kedacore/keda-docs/content/docs/2.11/scalers/prometheus.md

 - No other auth (via `authModes`) can be provided with Azure Pod/Workload Identity Auth.
 - Prometheus query endpoint can be retreived from [Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) that was configured to ingest prometheus metrics.

+**Google Managed for Prometheus:**

+Google Cloud Platform provides a comprehensive [managed service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), enabling you to effortlessly export and query Prometheus metrics.
+By utilizing Prometheus scaler, you can seamlessly integrate it with the GCP managed service and handle authentication using the GCP workload identity mechanism.

+See the follwowing steps to configure the scaler integration.

+- Setup [GCP Workload Identity](./../authentication-providers/gcp-workload-identity) on KEDA operator;
+- Assign the [Monitoring Viewer](https://cloud.google.com/iam/docs/understanding-roles#monitoring.viewer) role (namely `roles/monitoring.viewer`) to the Google Service Account on Identity Access and Management (IAM).
+- No other auth (via `authModes`) should be provided other than GCP workload identity auth;
+- Prometheus server address should follow the Google's Monitoring API for [Prometheus HTTP API](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#api-prometheus):
+  - Example: `https://monitoring.googleapis.com/v1/projects/GOOGLE_PROJECT_ID/location/global/prometheus` - where `GOOGLE_PROJECT_ID` should be replaced by your Google project ID.

+To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example](#example-google-managed-prometheus).

 ### Examples

 ```yaml